danio86/Rock-Paper-Scissors-Well/README.md

   - JavaScipt
       - No errors were found when passing through the JSHint validator.
+        - Metrics:
+            - There are 25 functions in this file.
+            - Function with the largest signature take 2 arguments, while the median is 0.
+            - Largest function has 68 statements in it, while the median is 3.
+            - The most complex function has a cyclomatic complexity value of 31 while the median is 1.

   - Accessibility
       - I confirm that the colors and fonts selected are easy to read and accessible.
 This was discovered using lighthouse in devtools.